2019 Code of Conduct

 As a regulated entity, Morgan Stanley receives information from regulators that is confidential and the exclusive property of the issuing agency, referred to as Confidential Supervisory Information (CSI).
 Examples of CSI include the results of regulatory examinations and monitoring (e.g., exam reports, ratings and other regulatory communications).

 Unauthorized disclosure of CSI may subject you and the Firm to a range of disciplinary and regulatory sanctions, including criminal penalties.
 CSI is strictly confidential and should only be shared within the Firm on a need-to-know basis.
 Do not share CSI with non-employees, including consultants and vendors, unless specifically authorized by the relevant regulator.
-Because of varying regulatory restrictions on disclosing CSI, all questions or requests to disclose CSI to a third party must be referred to the Global Regulatory Relations Group before any disclosure is made.
+Because of varying regulatory restrictions on disclosing CSI, all questions or requests to disclose CSI to an external party must be referred to the Global Regulatory Relations Group before any disclosure is made.

 You must never, under any circumstances, trade, encourage others to trade or recommend securities or related financial instruments while in the possession of material non-public information (MNPI) related to those securities or instruments.

 MNPI, or inside information, is a form of confidential information and includes all non-public information that may have a significant impact on the price of a security or other financial instrument, or that a reasonable investor would likely consider important in making an investment decision.